Researchers Nanoprint Electrodes for Customized Treatments of Disease

 The collaboration combines the expertise of Rahul Panat, associate professor of mechanical engineering, and Eric Yttri, assistant professor of biological sciences.
 The team applied the newest microfabrication technique, Aerosol Jet 3D printing, to produce arrays that solved the major design barriers of other brain computer interface (BCI) arrays.
 The findings were published in Science Advances.

-Aiming to transform how doctors are able to treat neurological disorders, Carnegie Mellon University researchers pioneered a 3D nano-printed, ultra-high-density microelectrode array for next-generation brain computer interfaces.
+Aiming to transform how doctors are able to treat neurological disorders, Carnegie Mellon University researchers pioneer a 3D nano-printed, ultra-high-density microelectrode array for next generation brain computer interfaces.

 "Aerosol Jet 3D printing offered three major advantages," Panat explained.
 "Users are able to customize their MEAs to fit particular needs; the MEAs can work in three dimensions in the brain; and the density of the MEA is increased and therefore more robust."